swcarpentry/good-enough-practices-in-scientific-computing/index.md

 they may wish to create one change log file per contributor, and to merge those files whenever a backup copy is made.

-Version control tools like Git, Mercurial, and Subversion essentially automate and accelerate the manual process just described:
+What the manual process described above requires most is self-discipline.
+The version control tools that underpin our second approach---the one we all now use for our projects---don't just accelerate the manual process: they also automate some steps while enforcing others, and thereby require less self-discipline for more reliable results.

+A version control system stores snapshots of a project's files in a repository.
+Users can modify their working copy of the project at will, and then commit changes to the repository when they wish to make a permanent record and/or share their work with colleagues.
+The version control system automatically records when the change was made and by whom along with the changes themselves.

+Crucially,
+if several people have edited files simultaneously, the version control system will detect the collision and require them to resolve any conflicts before recording the changes.
+Modern version control systems also allow repositories to be synchronized with each other, so that no one repository becomes a single point of failure.
+Together,
+these features have several benefits:

 1. Instead of requiring users to copy everything into subfolders, version control safely stores just enough information to allow old versions of files to be re-created on demand.
     This saves both space and time.
+2. Instead of relying on users to choose sensible names for backup copies, the version control system timestamps all saved changes automatically.
-2. Instead of requiring users to be disciplined about writing log comments, version control systems prompt them every time a change is saved.
+3. Instead of requiring users to be disciplined about writing log comments, version control systems prompt them every time a change is saved.
     They also keep a 100% accurate record of what was *actually* changed, as opposed to what the user *thought* they changed, which can be invaluable when problems crop up later.
-3. Instead of simply copying files to remote storage, version control checks to see whether doing that would overwrite anyone else's work.
+4. Instead of simply copying files to remote storage, version control checks to see whether doing that would overwrite anyone else's work.
-    If so,
-    the version control system notifies the user and gives her the option of keeping her changes, those already in the shared repository,
-    or merging them.
     This turns out to be the key to supporting large-scale ad hoc collaboration.

 ### Discussion